-This is my review of the British Airways lounges at Gatwick Airport’s South Terminal.
+This is my review of the British Airways Business Class Club lounge at Gatwick Airport’s South Terminal.

 Five years after the lounge complex first opened, and two years after the entire South Terminal was closed due to the pandemic, British Airways is back at Gatwick South and with a new short haul operation flying alongside its long haul leisure routes.

 Very little has changed in the lounges.
-The First Class lounge is open, before you ask, although I never really liked it and indeed spent yesterday in the main lounge.
+The BA First Class lounge at Gatwick (review here) is open, before you ask, although I never really liked it and indeed spent yesterday in the main lounge.

 If you are familiar with the Galleries lounges in Heathrow Terminal 5, the only radical thing is this: